-English (subject regulations) Subject regulations
+English Subject regulations

 English is about language, history and culture.
 It is about art and aesthetics, meaning and value.
 At the University of Waikato, papers are drawn from literatures written in English since Medieval times, and from all major English-speaking cultures, especially from the United Kingdom, North America, Australia, the Pacific and New Zealand.
 English is the home of the University's programme in Writing Studies.